HCfebrian/flutter-ui-tamplate/README.md

 #how to update package name android#

-flutter pub run change_app_package_name:main com.new.package.name
+flutter pub run change_app_package_name:main id.co.tlab.chatengine

 #how to update language and localization#